msouth/restful_sketches/README.md

 A couple of quick and dirty RESTful services

-Both of these are done with Dancer apps, and most of the files are just the default files generated from Dancer -a Restful::Foo
+Both of these are done with Dancer apps, and most of the files are just the default files generated from

+    Dancer -a Restful::Foo

 -------------------------

 # Restful::Spellcheck #

 The spellcheck uses aspell.
-You can hit it with
+You can hit it with a GET to

     /check/foo.json

 and it will give you spelling suggestions for "foo", returned in JSON serialization.
-Or you can get it serialized as XML or YAML, by putting .xml or .yml on the end.
+Or you can get it serialized as XML or YAML, by putting `.xml` or `.yml` on the end.

 You can specify the dictionary you want to look in, if more than one are available.
-A list of available dictionaries is retrievable with a GET to /dictionaries/list
+A list of available dictionaries is retrievable with a GET to `/dictionaries/list`

-The language is defaulted to en_US, but you can put a ?language=es at the end of your url to get Spanish (if you have that dictionary available).
+The language is defaulted to `en_US`, but you can put a `?language=es` at the end of your url to get Spanish (if you have that dictionary available).

-The response is extensible--it returns a hash (or whatever the format's equivalent is) with a boolean value called 'check' which will be a 1 or a zero depending on whether the word was found in the dictionary.
+The response is extensible--it returns a hash (or whatever the format's equivalent is) with a boolean value called 'check' which will be a one or a zero depending on whether the word was found in the dictionary.
 If the value of check is zero, the word was not found, and there will be another key called 'suggestions' with a list of suggested spellings.